top of page

 heartfiller.png

-***At your own pace, in your own time course recording*** To access a recent recording of an online session you can pay £75 for 6 months access to the course that you can watch as many times as you like.
-To purchase, click here
+***At your own pace, in your own time course recording*** To access the online part of my Birthing Biomechanics course, you can pay £95 for the link to the recordings that you can watch as many times as you like.
+To purchase, click here.
+This is a stand alone course in biomechanics and includes exclusive access to the student area of my website and on completion of course work, a pdf certificate and badge for your website.

 For upcoming course dates see here.
 For booking click here